 The distribution phase is when you begin receiving distributions from the annuity.
 You have two general options for receiving distributions from your annuity.
 Under the first option, you can withdraw some or all of the money in the annuity in lump sums.

 You can also elect to receive the annuity payments over both your lifetime and the lifetime of another person.
 This option is known as a joint and survivor annuity.
 Under a joint and survivor annuity, the annuity issuer promises to pay you an amount of money on a periodic basis (e.g., monthly, quarterly, or yearly).
 The amount you receive for each payment period will depend on how much money you have in the annuity, how earnings are credited to your account (whether fixed or variable), and the age at which you begin the annuitization phase.
 The length of the distribution period will also affect how much you receive.
-If you are age 65 and elect to receive annuity distributions over your entire lifetime, the amount you will receive with each payment will be less than if you had elected to receive annuity distributions over five years.

 When Is an Annuity Appropriate?